kdzyoda/kdzyoda/README.md

 - ⊹𝅄 ︵ Sports that I currently play: Badminton, Basketball

-- ⊹𝅄 ︵ I have a very awesome, amazing and beautiful girlfrieeeend!!
-I love her so much :3
+- ⊹𝅄 ︵ I have a very awesome, amazing, and beautiful girlfriend!!
+I love her so much :3"

 ---